-During fiscal years 2017 and 2016, the Fund received donated services, consisting primarily of financial and administration services from the Education Department and from a law firm, of approximately \$928,582 and \$943,978, respectively.
-The Fund also received donated goods, consisting of athletic clothing during 2017 valued at approximately \$254,734 and computer tablets during 2016 valued at approximately \$44,905.
+During fiscal years 2018 and 2017, the Fund received donated services, consisting primarily of financial and administration services from the Education Department and from a law firm, of approximately \$1,045,974 and \$928,582, respectively.
+The Fund also received donated goods, consisting of athletic clothing during 2017 valued at approximately \$254,734.
+No such donated goods were received during 2018.